Preferential bidding system: Conventional PBS

-In a conventional PBS, crew members make their bids and chooses their preferences based upon their own best interests.
+In a conventional PBS, crew members make their bids and choose their preferences based upon their own best interests.
 Once all the bids are made and the bid period ends, the program attempts to create the solution by an "optimization" process.
 Each crew member will be awarded the best line of his own definitions from available pairings at his seniority.
 For each crew member, when there are many best lines, the one with the least interest conflict to the junior crew members will be awarded, which is an advantage that interactive PBS cannot achieve.
-By the optimization, system finds a way to satisfy both senior and junior crew members while still honoring seniority and operation coverage requirement.
-The optimization process itself is complicated which may take many hours and multiple runs to achieve the optimal solution.
-A rejected preference happens when the pairing is awarded to senior, or overall coverage issue, or legality violation, and the reason for rejection will be provided.
+The optimization system finds a way to satisfy both senior and junior crew members while still honoring seniority and operation coverage requirement.
+The optimization process itself is complicated and may take many hours and multiple runs to achieve the optimal solution.
+A preference is rejected due to a pairing being awarded to someone senior, overall coverage issues, or legality violations.
+The reason for rejection will be provided.